 - c.
-Less Than Significant Impact The proposed Camp Site is located in a rural desert environment.
+Less Than Significant Impact The proposed Campsite is located in a rural desert environment.
 The proposed project is located in a relatively sparsely developed portion of the County, and according to the State Office of Planning and Research site check, it does not meet the legal criteria for an urbanized area.
-Refer to Figure 3, which contains an aerial view to the project area. - Furthermore, by developing this vacant site in accordance with the proposed camp site design, this site will provide visitors with an opportunity inhabit the surrounding desert environment first hand and intimately.
+Refer to Figure 3, which contains an aerial view to the project area. - Furthermore, by developing this vacant site in accordance with the proposed camp site design, this site will provide visitors with an opportunity to inhabit and experience the surrounding desert environment first hand and intimately.
 Thus, the design elements incorporated in the project will minimize the potential aesthetic impacts to a less than significant level. - d.
 Less Than Significant Impact Implementation of the proposed project will create only limited new sources of light during the occupancy phase of the project.
-Existing sources of light in the project area include nearby rural residence and occasional headlights from the adjacent roadways.
+Existing sources of light in the project area include nearby rural residences and occasional headlights from the adjacent roadways.
 The San Bernardino County Development Code requires new projects to adhere to the provisions of the Chapter 83.07.060 Glare and Outdoor Lighting Mountain and Desert Requirements.
 The Development Code requires that outdoor lighting to meet shielding requirements, light pollution standards, automated control standards, dark sky curfew, and other requirements.
 While the proposed project will generate a new source of lighting, the project lighting will occur in a background of rural residences where limited lighting consistent with the County lighting requirements is not considered intrusive or significantly adverse.
 No mitigation will be required for lighting at this location and with mandatory compliance with the County Development Code, potential light and glare impacts associated with the proposed project will be a less than significant impact.

-Figure I-1
+Figure I-1 SCENIC ROUTE & HIGHWAYS

 Issues Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact II.
 AGRICULTURE AND FORESTRY RESOURCES: In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
 In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
-Will the project: a) Convert Prime Farmland, Unique Farmland or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? $\boxtimes$ b) Conflict with existing zoning for agricultural use or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? $\boxtimes$ d) Result in the loss of forest land or conversion of forest land to non-forest use? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? $\boxtimes$ a-e.
-No Impact - The proposed project is located in an area that is sparsely developed (rural residential uses) which is consistent with the camp site use at this site.
-Neither the project site nor the adjacent and surrounding properties are designated for agricultural or forest/timber uses.
-No agricultural activities or timber harvesting activities exist in the project area; and there is no potential for impact to any agricultural or forest/timber uses or values as a result of project implementation.
-No adverse impact to any agricultural resources or forest/timber would occur from implementing the proposed project.
-No mitigation is required.
+Will the project: a) Convert Prime Farmland, Unique Farmland or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? $\boxtimes$ b) Conflict with existing zoning for agricultural use or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? $\boxtimes$ d) Result in the loss of forest land or conversion of forest land to non-forest use? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?